DFLLinton/DFLLinton/README.md

 - 🌱 I’m currently working with **HTML, CSS & Javascript**

-- 🎲 One of my favourite projects is a tool to simulate spell casting within a board game.
+- 🎲 One of my favourite projects is a <a href="https://dfllinton.github.io/Blank-Spell-Card-Mechanism/">tool</a> to simulate spell casting within a board game.
 It takes the player's name and the spell cast, calculates the success likelihood, rolls a few proverbial dices and outputs the result.
-Test is out  <a href="https://dfllinton.github.io/Blank-Spell-Card-Mechanism/">here!</a>

- - 📖 Another of my favourites is a product guide I created for a small business which includes lots of quirky CSS features such as custom cursors etc. Have a look <a href="https://dfllinton.github.io/Product-Guide/">here!</a>
+ - 📖 Another of my favourites is a <a href="https://dfllinton.github.io/Product-Guide/">product guide</a> I created for a small business which includes lots of quirky CSS features such as custom cursors etc.

 - 📄 My linkedin is available <a href="https://www.linkedin.com/in/d-f-l-linton/">here</a>